parapluu/encore/README.md

     $ encorec -clang my_file.enc

-Then, you can run the executable, as ususal, through
+Then, you can run the executable, as usual, through

    ./my_file